 The July 2016 submission to Government of the BCPP Pool provided a statement addressing the structure and governance of the Pool, the mechanisms by which the Fund can hold the Pool to account and the services that will be shared or jointly procured.
 Government approved this approach on 12 December 2016.
-The Fund has been working with the BCPP to progress arrangements on this basis.

-These arrangements include establishing a Financial Conduct Authority regulated company to manage the assets of BCPP Funds.
-Based on legal advice describing the options on holding shares in this company, BCPP Limited, the Fund will hold all voting and non-voting shares rather than the Council.
+A Financial Conduct Authority (FCA) regulated company has been established to manage the assets of BCPP Funds.
+The Board of Directors for the new company has been appointed and a senior management team put in place.
+The Council will hold all voting and non-voting shares.
 This is because the purpose of the company is to meet the needs of the BCPP Funds in complying with the regulations on pooling, rather than for a Council specific purpose.